-PreReq: Eng 21 or Eng 22 or ESL 15 or placement in Eng 100 or placement in Eng 102
+PreReq: Eng 21 or ESL 21 or placement in Eng 102; and Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100

 Concepts, issues, theories of human growth and development from conception to death.
 Focus on the interrelation of physical cognitive, and psychosocial development of the individual throughout the life span.
 (3 lec hrs.)